 - Aggregate Health Policy Reserves - The Company establishes a liability, net of ceded reinsurance, for estimated accrued retrospective and redetermination premiums due from the Company based on the actuarial method and assumptions for each respective contract.
-Aggregate health policy reserves includes the Ohio Department of Medicaid risk corridor and the Ohio Department of Medicaid pay for premiums program sanction payables and estimated MLR rebates payable on the Medicaid Plans.
+Aggregate health policy reserves includes the Ohio Department of Medicaid risk corridor and the Ohio Department of Medicaid pay for performance premiums program, sanction payables and estimated medical loss ratio rebates payable on the Medicaid Plans.

-Premium adjustments for the Ohio Department of Medicaid risk corridor and estimated MLR rebates is accounted for as premium adjustments subject to retrospectively rated features (see Note 24).
-Premium adjustments for the Ohio Department of Medicaid pay or premiums program are accounted for as premium adjustments subject to redetermination (see Note 24).
+Premium adjustments for the Ohio Department of Medicaid risk corridor and estimated medical loss ratio rebates are accounted for as premium adjustments subject to retrospectively rated features (see Note 24).
+Premium adjustments for the Ohio Department of Medicaid pay for performance premiums program are accounted for as premium adjustments subject to redetermination (see Note 24).

-- General Expenses Due or Accrued - General expenses that are due as of the reporting date in addition to general expenses that have been incurred but are not due until a subsequent period are reported as general expenses due or accrued in the financial statements.
+- General Expenses Due or Accrued - General expenses that are due as of the reporting date in addition to general expenses that have been incurred but are not due until a subsequent period are reported as general expenses due or accrued in the financial statements. - Amounts due to Parent, Subsidiaries, and Affiliates - In the normal course of business, the Company has various transactions with related parties (see Note 10).
+The Company reports any unsettled amounts owed as amounts due to parent, subsidiaries, and affiliates.